tslenter/RS/doc/WAF.rst

    C:\ProgramData\Elastic\Beats\filebeat

-Override the all files, expect for the module folder with the content of the URL below:
+Download the FileBeat configuration with the URL below and override the files within the FileBeat configuration folder.
+Expect for the modules folder.

 .. code-block:: console